astadlinger/Dolphin-Final-Project-DS4EEB-/README.md

 # What is in this folder?
+## Quarto documents folder
+### This included the rendered Quarto documents in pdf form.
 ## data folder
 ### This includes all the raw data and csv files.
 ## output folder